-With all the blue and white, the foyer looks so much brighter and more welcoming!
+With all the blue and white with sunflowers, the foyer looks so much brighter and more welcoming!
 It made me realize how dull it was in here before.

 As we head into the season, I could always change a few things to make it more fall-like.

-Here is a front view.
+Here is a front view of my foyer table.
 As you can see by the reflection in the mirror, I opened the door for extra light.

-For now, I think I will keep the table set up like this.
+For now, I think I’ll keep the table set up with my blue and white collection.
 Hopefully, the sunflowers will last awhile!
 If not, I could always replace them with the artificial ones I have used in here in the past – Fall in the Foyer..

-I have provided sources below for your convenience.
+For your convenience, I have provided sources below.
 Please note that this post contains some affiliate links and I will receive a small commission if you make a purchase after clicking my links.

 - Lidded ginger jar – similar lidded temple jar and a smaller version